 \subsection{CXL HDM Management in OS}

-Fig.~\ref{Fig:OS_design} shows the software stacks of operating the CXL memory expander in both the AM and KM modes.
+Fig.~\ref{fig:OS_design} shows the software stacks of operating the CXL memory expander in both the AM and KM modes.
 In the AM mode, the CXL HDM driver serves not only for device enumeration and configuration but also furnishes upper-layer applications with a suite of system call interfaces to access and manage HDM.
 As the memory expander is mounted on the PCI bus as an external device to the host, its driver adheres to the PCI driver programming paradigm.
-During the enumeration phase of the system, the ``pci driver'' component of the driver identifies the CXL memory expander and creates a character device file named \emph{/dev/cxl\_mem}.The ``file operations'' component of the driver implements system calls (such as mmap) for accessing HDM and initializes a doubly linked list for managing HDM allocation.
-Each node in the list records the process \textit{PID} that owns the memory block, the current \textit{state} of the memory block (FREE or BUSY), the \textit{size} of the memory block, and the offset \textit{address} of the memory block.
-An application accesses HDM via the AM mode in three main steps, as shown with the orange arrows in Fig.~\ref{Fig:OS_design}.
-Step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}}: The application first opens the device file \emph{/dev/cxl\_mem} using the driver's \emph{open} system call to acquire the device file descriptor.
-Then, it uses the \emph{mmap} system call to request for a fixed-size HDM region and maps it into the virtual address space of processor.
-Step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}}: Considering the potential for multiple processes to access the HDM concurrently, the driver implements a mutex lock pertaining to the HDM, ensuring that only one process has exclusive access at any given time.
-Once the application process gets the mutex, the memory allocator examines the HDM and allocates a contiguous segment of physical memory.
-If the allocation is successful, the allocator obtains the offset of the physical address for this segment, maps the virtual memory area to it, and updates the linked list tracking HDM allocations.
-Step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {3}}}: The application can use the pointer returned by the \emph{mmap} function to read from or write to the CXL HDM directly.
+During the enumeration phase of the system, the ``pci driver'' component of the driver identifies the CXL memory expander and creates a character device file named \emph{/dev/cxl\_mem}.
+The ``file operations'' component of the driver implements system calls (e.g., mmap) for accessing HDM and initializes a doubly linked list for managing HDM allocation.
+Each node in the linked list records the process \textit{PID} that owns the memory block, the current \textit{state} of the memory block (FREE or BUSY), the \textit{size} of the memory block, and the offset \textit{address} of the memory block.
+An application accesses HDM via the AM mode in three main steps, as shown with the orange arrows in Fig.~\ref{fig:OS_design}.
+Step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}}: The application opens the device file \emph{/dev/cxl\_mem} using the driver's \emph{open} system call to acquire the device file descriptor, then calls the \emph{mmap} to request a fixed-size HDM region.
+Step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}}: The driver uses a mutex to ensure exclusive HDM access.
+Once the process gets the mutex, the allocator applies a best-fit algorithm on the HDM linked list to reserve a contiguous physical segment.
+If successful, it obtains the segment’s physical offset, maps the virtual address space to it, and updates the linked list.
+Step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {3}}}: The application can use the pointer returned by the \emph{mmap} to read from or write to the HDM directly.
 Furthermore, the pointer can also be passed to the \emph{memkind} library for the purpose of unified memory management of DDR DRAM and CXL HDM.